aviv211/aivivs26/README.md

 -

 < -Principle no6 - Access to personal information - >
- individuals have the right to obtain from the organizations confirmation of whether the agency holds personal information about them.
+ < -individuals have the right to obtain from the organizations confirmation of whether the agency holds personal information about them. - >

  a.)
 How do we make sure that users can manage their personal informations?
 - manage your personal information.